MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2019/12/devtools.md

    The DevTools in German
 :::image-end:::

-If you want to use the DevTools in a different language than the ones that are available, [tweet][PostTweetEdgeDevTools] at us or choose the [Send Feedback](#getting-in-touch-with-microsoft-edge-devtools-team) icon.
+If you want to use the DevTools in a different language than the ones that are available, [tweet][PostTweetEdgeDevTools] at us or choose the [Send Feedback][Contact] icon.

 Chromium issue [#941561][CR941561]